 Free agent Encarnacion reportedly signs three-year deal with Indians

-Toronto Blue Jays' Edwin Encarnacion rounds the bases following a three-run home run in first-inning action against the Detroit Tigers in Toronto on Aug.
-29, 2015.
 Encarnacion hit .263 last season with 42 home runs and 127 RBIs with the Blue Jays.
+It was the fifth straight year that the first baseman/designated hitter had cleared the 30-homer plateau.

 Add your comments below